 Japan wants to increase its exposure to African markets and sees India as an ideal risk sharing partner.
 Indian firms are already well entrenched in Africa and its private sector approach has set it apart from China’s state led model.

-The emergence of the AAGC is also a sign that two major Asian powers are drawing together to provide a serious rival OBOR initiative, which India has broadly rejected fearing an encroachment of its sovereignty and Japan is not part of.
+The emergence of the AAGC is also a sign that two major Asian powers are drawing together to provide a serious rival Belt and Road initiative, which India has broadly rejected fearing an encroachment of its sovereignty and Japan is not part of.
 The democracies of India and Japan have long had troubled relations with China for both historical reasons and plain economic and political competition.

-The AAGC can be viewed as an economic initiative to assist with Africa’s huge development needs, but also a diplomatic one which aims to ensure that countries in Asia and Africa look favourably upon India and Japan and they are not surrounded by pro-Beijing states in places like Sri Lanka, Bangladesh, Malaysia, The Philippines and Tanzania.
+The AAGC can be viewed as an economic initiative to assist with Africa’s huge development needs.
+But it is also a diplomatic one which aims to ensure that countries in Asia and Africa look favourably upon India and Japan and they are not surrounded by pro-Beijing states in places like Sri Lanka, Bangladesh, Malaysia or the Philippines and Tanzania.
 China is backing a great many projects in these countries which of course usually benefit the host, but at the same time raise the risk of overextending their financial and political indebtedness to Beijing.

 India has already made a foray into regional economic diplomacy with its planned expansion of Chabahar port in Iran which will provide a safe passage for Central Asian gas and oil, a project which Japan now looks set to back financially.

-India and Japan are already complementary partners in many respects with Japanese technology and capital already well deployed in India, with Japanese firms building a high speed rail link between Mumbai and Ahmedabad and the first part of the Delhi metro and many other infrastructure projects across the subcontinent.
+India and Japan are already complementary partners in many respects with Japanese technology and capital already well deployed in India.
+Japanese firms are building a high speed rail link between Mumbai and Ahmedabad and the first part of the Delhi metro and many other infrastructure projects across the subcontinent.